Skip to main content

 Car seat installation accuracy is the most important safety factor in this category.
 A correctly installed car seat at a lower price point is safer than a premium car seat incorrectly installed.
 Check your car's manual for LATCH location and weight limits.
 Consider having your installation inspected at a local fire station or NHTSA certified inspection station -- most will check for free.

 Adaptors vs no adaptors: travel systems where the included car seat clicks in without adaptors are the simplest setup.
-If you want to use a different car seat -- perhaps because you already own one or want a specific brand -- you will need a stroller-specific adaptor (usually $25-$50).
+If you want to use a different car seat -- perhaps because you already own one or want a specific brand -- you will need a stroller-specific adaptor.
 Not all car seats are compatible with all strollers.
 Always verify adaptor availability for your specific car seat and stroller combination before purchasing.

 Material certification: GREENGUARD Gold is the most meaningful third-party material certification available on US products.
 Only the Chicco ClearTex range in this guide carries it.
 If chemical exposure is a concern for a product a newborn is in contact with daily, the ClearTex certification is worth the price premium over uncertified alternatives.